TransparencyToolkit/generalscraper/README.md

 1. Download the gem 'generalscraper' and add it to your gemfile
-2. Maked a new GeneralScraper object: l = GeneralScraper.new("site:site.com inurl:.pdf and other operators", "search terms", "path to proxy list")
+2. Maked a new GeneralScraper object: l = GeneralScraper.new("site:site.com inurl:.pdf and other operators", "search terms", "path to proxy list", true/false use proxies)
 3. Get the list or resulting pages (l.getURLs) or get full text of results (l.getData)

 The proxy list must be a list of proxies in a textfile with each IP on its own line.